Prunus mahaleb

-Prunus mahaleb, the mahaleb cherry or St Lucie cherry, is a species of cherry tree.
+Prunus mahaleb, the St Lucie cherry or mahaleb cherry, is a species of cherry, native to central and southern Europe, northwest Africa, southwest Asia, and parts of central Asia.
 The tree is cultivated for a spice obtained from the seeds inside the cherry stones.
-The seeds have a fragrant smell and have a taste comparable to bitter almonds with cherry notes.
+The seeds have a fragrant scent and have a taste comparable to bitter almonds with cherry notes.

-The tree is native to central and southern Europe, Iran and parts of central Asia.
-It is adjudged to be native in northwestern Europe or at least it is naturalized there.
-It is a deciduous tree or large shrub, growing to 2–10 m (rarely up to 12 m) tall with a trunk up to 40 cm diameter.